 Mr. Orr (BS Molecular Biosciences and Biotechnology and BS Mathematics, Arizona State Universtity) is a PhD student in Molecular and Cellular Biology.
 He uses phylogenomic methods to study somatic mutation patterns in eucalypts.
 He is currently developing methods to understand the error paterns in genomic datasets and estimate sequencing quality.

 Mr. Mertens develops bioinformatic tools and is currently working on improving performance and troubleshooting issues in DAWG and SISRS.
-He is interested in programming languages, probability, GPU computing, motorcycles, dementia, burritos, and bioinformatics.
-In his spare time he tries to figure out novel techniques to communicate with the Star People.

 Contact: – GitHub